On arithmetical structures on K9: Concluding words and prospects.

 Finally, we note that the questions we raise and those raised in \cite{GAO} are both different from the almost century old questions raised by Erd\"os.
 He and Graham had been investigating Egyptian fractions with each denominator having three distinct prime divisors but while doing so they allow the three primes to vary from a unit fraction to the other, cf. eg. \cite{GER}.
 Their work led to a paper \cite{BEG} involving also Butler in $2015$.
 Erd\"os is a co-author though he died twenty years earlier in $1996$.
 They show that each natural number has a representation in Egyptian fraction with each denominator having three distinct prime divisors.
 In \cite{BUR3}, Burshtein also discusses the case of two distinct prime divisors. \\

 \textsc{\textbf{Acknowledgements.}} Thanks go to Joel Louwsma whose interesting work on arithmetical structures originated the present work.
-His insight on the Diophantine equation in not necessarily distinct integers and completely different approach allowed the author to identify a small mistake in her original program.
+His insight on the Diophantine equation in non necessarily distinct integers and completely different approach allowed the author to identify a small mistake in her original program.
 Joel Louwsma namely allowed to confront, then confirm by different means than those presented here the counting results of the present paper.
 He is gratefully acknowledged for that.
+An oral presentation of the author at the Southern California Discrete Mathematics Symposium SoCalDM $2025$ at the University of California at Irvine allowed to notice during a computer demo that two solutions differed only by one integer at length $12$.
+This was simply due to a typo in the program.
+The author is indebted to Nathan Kaplan and other attendees of the conference for their scrutiny which allowed to correct the program accordingly.
 My Profound, Happy and Sincere thanks go to MF and PA for allowing to identify a missing leaf in the tree of Appendix B. Their generous time and excited dedication allowed to compare the hand solutions written in terms of powers with the computer solutions for $n=9$ written in terms of integers, thus fixing a count difference of a simple unit and allowing again some verifications on the results.
 I am indebted for their patience, generosity and success.
 Finally, my most sincere thanks go to KW for her great encouragements and very kind support. \begin{Large}Appendix A\end{Large}\\ $ $

 \begin{Large}Appendix B\end{Large}\\ $ $

 \begin{Large}Appendix C. Program in CAML for counting the solutions \end{Large}

 \begin{Large}Appendix D. Program in CAML for counting the solutions up to a given n\end{Large}